Tropical Storm Dorian Puts Puerto Rico Under Hurricane Watch

 "Slow strengthening is forecast during the next 48 hours," the NHC says, "and Dorian is forecast to be near hurricane strength when it moves close to Puerto Rico and eastern Hispaniola."

-Dry air around Dorian has tamped down the storm's growth.
+Dry air around Dorian has tamped down the storm's strength.
 And the hurricane center says the system could also weaken substantially when it passes over large land masses in Puerto Rico and Hispaniola.

-Questions remain over what Dorian will do after that point, with both the Bahamas and Florida warned to keep an eye on the storm.
+Questions remain about what Dorian might do after that point, with both the Bahamas and Florida warned to keep an eye on the storm.
 In its latest forecast Tuesday morning, the hurricane center said Dorian's winds will likely strengthen anew in four days, topping 70 mph after passing over Puerto Rico.

 The current forecast calls for Dorian to reach Florida's southeastern coast in the early hours of Sunday morning.